Please Wait a Moment

 Rules & Regulations

-• The contest is open to all Virginia students from VML member municipalities enrolled in the 7th Grade during the 2022-2023 school year.
+The contest is open to all Virginia students from VML member municipalities enrolled in the 7th or 8th Grade during the 2025-2026 school year.
+If you were a regional or statewide winner in 2025 you are not eligible to win this year (but congrats on your 2025 win!).

-• If you are not sure if you live or go to school in a member municipality, check VML’s Local Government Members list.
+If you are not sure if you live or go to school in a member municipality, check the list of VML member municipalities.

-• Essays must be submitted by the end of the day on Friday, March 10.
-Winners will be notified at the end of March.
+Essays must be submitted by the end of the day on Monday, March 23.
+Winners will be notified in early April.
 VML will present the awards to the winners at one of their local council or school board meetings.

-• VML retains the right to publish essays along with the names of each student.
+VML retains the right to publish essays along with the names and photos of each winning student.